-David expressed that if given the chance to start over, he would have made several improvements to the first shed.
+Given his time again, David would have made several improvements to the first shed.
 He would have constructed a wider central drive alley, increasing it to 6m in width, and expanded the loafing area on each side.
 Additionally, he would have positioned the posts holding the cow/feed barrier closer together, reducing the distance between them from 3m to 2m to prevent cows from pushing through.
 Furthermore, he would have opted for a steeper roof pitch.